‘Nowhere to hide’: The question troubling Ukrainian troops amid a grinding counteroffensive – KION546

 The fact that Russian forces fight so persistently for each settlement has raised doubts about claims that Russia’s defensive line is fierce but thin.

-“I hope that when we get through their last line of defence, then they start to run,” said Krivbas.
-“For now they still feel there is something behind them”.
+“I hope that when we get through their last line of defense, then they start to run,” said Krivbas.
+“For now they still feel there is something behind them.”

 The recent deployment of Ukraine’s reserves, and talk of a new phase of the counteroffensive can only boost morale so far.